amanjot-git/data-analysis-work/README.md

 Data Cleaning process:
 1. Replaced 'docked_bike with 'classic_bike'
 2. Removed trips where null was in start or end station of classic bike , and latitude or longitude columns are null
-3. Replaced null values in the station name columns with the string ‘On Bike Lock’ for only electric bikes.
+3. Replaced null values in the station name columns with the string `On Bike Lock` for only electric bikes.
 4. Cleaned up station_name from spaces at front or trail
 5. ride_length and day_of_week for trip is calculated
 6. Removed trips where the ride time length was less than or equal to 1 minute and greater than or equal to 1 day.